Loading...

 Leviton is founded by Evser and Isidor Leviton in Manhattan’s Lower East Side, producing brass mantle tips for gas lighting.

-From that one electrical device, Leviton has paved the way for generations of people around the world to live and work with greater ease and security.
+From that one electrical device, Leviton paved the way for generations of people around the world to live and work with greater ease and security.

 1910